top of page

 Sourcing Considerations

 Textile waste is abundant, it’s time we utilize it as a resource.
-Sourcing textiles for this project will be done entirely second hand.
+Sourcing textiles for this project will be done entirely second hand, utilizing the following local resources:

 -